freedomofpress/encryption-works/encryption_works.md

 As with PGP, which will be discussed in a later section, OTR is used for two things: **encrypting the contents** of real-time instant message conversations and **verifying the identity** of people you chat with.
 Identity verification is important, and something many OTR users neglect to do.
 While OTR is more user-friendly than other types of encryption, there are some things you should know about OTR to understand it fully and know what attacks against it are possible.

 OTR encrypts the contents of your chats but not the metadata related to them — who you talk to, how often, and when.
-You can use Google Talk and Facebook Chat with OTR, but we know that these services comply with surveillance requests from many governments that leave your metadata exposed, even if you're encrypting the content of your IM conversations.
+You can use Google Talk and Facebook Chat with OTR, but we know that these services comply with surveillance requests from many governments and leave your metadata exposed, even if you're encrypting the content of your IM conversations.
 For this reason, Freedom of the Press Foundation recommends using XMPP services that demonstrably take the necessary precautions to ensure user privacy on all fronts: XMPP servers that support communication over Tor, encrypt metadata (like the "to" and "from" fields) between servers, require OTR from the very beginning of a conversation, and have privacy-friendly logging policies.
-XMPP servers hosted by [Calyx Institute](https://www.calyxinstitute.org/projects/public_jabber_xmpp_server), [Riseup](https://help.riseup.net/en/chat) and [Duck Duck Go](https://duck.co/blog/post/4/xmpp-services-at-duckduckgo) score really highly in this regard.
+XMPP servers hosted by [Calyx Institute](https://www.calyxinstitute.org/projects/public_jabber_xmpp_server), [Riseup](https://help.riseup.net/en/chat) and [Duck Duck Go](https://duck.co/blog/post/4/xmpp-services-at-duckduckgo) score quite highly in this regard.
 Have a look at the [Public XMPP Server Directory](https://xmpp.net/directory.php) for even more options for privacy-forward XMPP services.

 ### Keys

 When you start using OTR, your chat client generates an encryption key and stores it in a file on your hard drive.
 If your computer or smartphone gets lost, stolen, or infected with malware, you should assume your key has been compromised — an attacker could impersonate you.
-If this happens, you should generate a new key and reverify yourself with your chat clients.
+If this happens, you should generate a new key and reverify yourself with your friends.

 When you start a new OTR session, your OTR software and your friend's OTR software agree upon a session key.
 This temporary encryption key is used to encrypt and decrypt messages on a running basis during the conversation.
 If you start chatting with the same person later, your clients generate a brand new session key.